EleutherAI/gpt-neox/README.md

 We also host a Docker Image on Dockerhub at `leogao2/gpt-neox`, which enables easy multi-node training.

 Once you've installed all the requirements and set up your model configuration, the next step is obtaining and preprocessing your dataset.
 We provide a data processing library that is easily interfaced with via the function `prepare_data.py`.
-Calling `python prepare_data.py enron -t CharLevelTokenizer -d ./data/` will download the dataset `enron`, tokenize it with a character-level tokenizer, and save the results to `./data/`.
+Calling `python prepare_data.py enron -d ./data/` will download the dataset `enron`, tokenize it with the gpt2 tokenizer, and save the results to `./data/`.

 GPT-NeoX parameters are defined in a YAML configuration file which is passed to the `deepy.py` launcher.
 We provide baseline examples for the models found in the paper [Language Models are Few Shot Learners](https://arxiv.org/abs/2005.14165).
 Configs such as file locations that are dependant on your particular system go in `local_configs.yml`.
 We have filled it out with some placeholder examples, but you will need to update this for your system.

 All functionality follows the pattern `./deepy.py main_function.py -d configs small.yml local_configs.yml`
-We currently offer four main functions:
+We currently offer three main functions:
 1. `pretrain_gpt2.py` is used for training and finetuning models.
 2. `eval_tasks/run.py` is used to evaluate a trained model using the evaluation harness.
 3. `text_gen_gpt2.py` is used to sample text from a trained model.